lqhuang/typed-settings/docs/why.md

 - Most aspects of Typed Settings can be customized or extended.

-- Many dependencies are optional.
+- All dependencies (except for [tomli] for Python <= 3.10) are optional.
 We work towards having no mandatory dependencies.

 - Extensive documentation